 For your convenience, we accept payments Monday through Friday from 7:45 a.m. to 4:30 p.m. at our taxpayer assistance window located on the 1st floor at 133 State Street, Montpelier, VT.

-We accept cash, checks, or money orders only.
-Your checks need to be made out to the Vermont Department of Taxes and please include your Business Tax Account number.
+You may submit all forms, schedules, and payments by, personal check, cashier’s check, or money order.
+Checks need to be made out to the Vermont Department of Taxes and please include your Business Tax Account number.